 It is widely believed that some natural scents repel bats, which have a keen sense of smell.
 Certain homeowners use garlic, cloves, eucalyptus oil, peppermint oil, and cinnamon as bat repellents.
 But by no means is this a foolproof approach.

 Most conventional insect or rodent repellents do not work well on bats, despite the fact that some pests may be repelled by scents.
 Being versatile animals, they possess strong homing instincts.
 Although mothballs, ammonia, or strong-smelling plants might work in the short term, they are not dependable long-term fixes.

 That’s why getting professional assistance is the only way to keep them away.

-Bat pest control problems must be handled with extreme caution because the majority of bat species in New Jersey are protected and require careful conservation.
+Bat pest control problems must be handled with extreme caution because the majority of bat species may be protected and require careful conservation.
 Titan Pest uses humane and scientifically proven methods to eradicate pest bats.

 Titan is able to implement tactical preventive measures to keep bats at bay by drawing on his extensive knowledge of bat habits and behaviors for pest control.
 The most effective method of getting rid of a bat infestation in your house or place of business is to use an exclusion procedure.

 One-way doors are installed by their highly skilled wildlife control technicians, allowing bats to exit the building for food but preventing them from returning.
 The pest bat population is typically eradicated using this highly effective method in a matter of days.

 The wildlife control specialists at Titan can perform bat exclusion from April 1 through April 30 and from August 1 through October 15.
 According to the NJ Division of Fish and Wildlife, these times are set aside as safe dates for the humane exclusion of nuisance wildlife from areas where bats could be harmed.